1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 The procedure about how to adjust the position will be described for the specific printer model in the following sections as well.
 -->

-The following picture shows the location of the ABL sensor at the printhead of the **Neo**, looking at it from a bottom view angle - the ABL sensor is the part at the right side with the round orange tip.
+The following picture shows the location of the ABL sensor at the printhead, looking at it from a bottom view angle - the ABL sensor is the part at the right side with the round orange tip.

 ![Orange tip of the ABL sensor at the right side](../assets/images/head_neo-bottom_web.jpg)